 Day 8 to 9 – Savannah, Georgia

 Savannah, a coastal city in Georgia, is separated from South Carolina by the eponymous river.
-It is known for its landscaped parks, horse-drawn carriages, and antebellum architecture.
-Its historic district is full of cobblestone squares and parks like Forsyth Park, shaded by oaks covered in Spanish moss.
-At the center of this picturesque neighborhood is the famous Gothic Revival Cathedral of St. John the Baptist.
-Savannah was a Christmas gift to President Lincoln during the Civil War.
-Union General Sherman burned Atlanta to the ground during his infamous march south during the Civil War.
-When he arrived in Savannah, the city’s beauty prompted him to spare it.
-Instead of destroying Savannah as he did Atlanta, Sherman sent a telegraph from Savannah, with its manicured squares and lush greenery, to President Lincoln offering the city as a Christmas present.
-And what a gift Savannah still is!
+It is known for its landscaped parks, carriages, and antebellum architecture.
+Its historic district is full of cobblestone squares and parks like Forsyth Park, shaded by oak trees draped with Spanish moss.
+At the heart of this picturesque neighborhood stands the famous neo-Gothic Cathedral of St. John the Baptist.
+Savannah was President Lincoln’s Christmas gift during the Civil War.
+General Sherman reduced Atlanta to ashes during his infamous march south.
+When he reached Savannah, the city’s beauty prompted him to spare it.
+Instead of destroying Savannah like he had done to Atlanta, Sherman sent a telegram from Savannah, with its manicured squares and lush greenery, to President Lincoln, offering the city as a Christmas gift.
+And what a gift Savannah remains today!

 Raleigh to Savannah: 300 miles, 4 hours 50 minutes